Timmyy3000/titanic-dataset-classifier/README.md

 ------

-This app classifies the **Survival** of RMS-Titanic passsengers using a Logistic Regression Model and a Random Forest Classifier
+This app classifies the **Survival** of RMS-Titanic passengers using a Logistic Regression Model and a Random Forest Classifier

 The models use 4 attributes to make a prediction on the probability of a passenger surviving.